swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world_output.md

 ```
 {{#include 1-hello-world/weston_info_output.txt}}```

-`weston-info` prints out the name of each exposed interface on a new line along with the advertised interface version and the relative, atomically increasing index (confusingly prepended with "name").
+`weston-info` prints out the name of each exposed interface on a new line along with the highest advertised interface version and the relative, atomically increasing index (confusingly prepended with "name").

 `wl_compositor` and `wl_subcompositor` are both standard Wayland interfaces. `wl_subcompositor` is automatically started by wlroots when a `wl_compositor` is used.
 A `wl_compositor` is the base global that all clients depend on.
 From this global a client can create a `wl_surface` and a `wl_region`.